jgoerzen/docker-dos-bbs/README.md

 Here's what you can find in this image.

  - `/dos/drive_*` corresponds to particular DOS drives.
- - `/dos/dosbox.conf` is the default DOSBox config for a single session, started by default and by `/usr/local/bin/dosboxconsole`.
- - `/dos/dosbox-telnetbbs-template.conf` for the multi-node Telnet BBS server config
- - `/dos/TelnetBBS-master/telnetbbs.conf` is the main configuration for the Telnet BBS.
  - Within DOSBox:
-   - `Y:\DOS` contains some needed FreeDOS components and is on the PATH
-   - `Y:\SCRIPTS` is a convenient place to drop scripts as needed; also on the PATH
+   - `H:\SCRIPTS` is a convenient place to drop scripts as needed; also on the PATH
-   - `Y:\ADF` containts the ADF FOSSIL driver.
+   - `H:\ADF` containts the ADF FOSSIL driver.
-   - `D:\COMM` contains Telix and Telemate, nice DOS BBS clients.
+   - `H:\COMM` contains Telix and Telemate, nice DOS BBS clients.
-   - `D:\DOORS` contains a few DOS DOOR games.
+   - `G:\DOORS` contains a few DOS DOOR games.
+ - Config files:
+   - `/dos/numnodes` is the default number of nodes to start.
+This image sets it to 0, and by default supports 9 (more could be supported via additional supervisor scripts).
+The `BBSNODES` environment variable can override this setting.
+   - `/dos/addtoboot` contains additional commands to run at the boot time of a node (but not the main console).
+This would be a place to fire up a BBS.

-See the jgoerzen/dosbox documentation for the recommendations on child image usage of these drives.
+See the jgoerzen/qemu-dos documentation for the recommendations on child image usage of these drives.

-Note: this image provisions three files in /etc/supervisor/conf.d: dosbox.conf, telnetbbs.conf, and xterm.conf.
-You probably will want to disable at least one of dosbox.conf or telnetbbs.conf in child images.
+Note: this image provisions a number of files in /etc/supervisor.d/conf.d.
+Child images may want to modify them.

 # VNC Console

 VNC is exposed on port 5901.
 You can connect to this port.
-You will see, by default, an xterm (white) and a DOSBox terminal (black) running here, though child images may alter these defaults.
-If you do not see a DOSBox terminal, then the command `dosboxconsole` should get one for you.
+You will see, by default, an xterm (white) and a qemu terminal (black) running here, though child images may alter these defaults.

-Don't worry if the TelnetBBS consoles feel sluggish; DOSBox is set to frameskip=30 on them to help reduce wasted CPU cycles.
-The dosboxconsole doesn't do any frameskip, however.

 # Telnet ports

 Telnet is exposed on port 23, and runs the TelnetBBS system.

-Within the image, port 5000 will connect you to the emulated modem in the default DOSBox console.
-Ports 7001 and above are used for the TelnetBBS system.
+Within the image, port 8000 will connect you to the emulated modem in the default console.
+Ports 8001 and above are used for the BBS node system.
 You will probably never need to work with these directly.

 # Dialing into DOS BBSs

-From the VNC console with the default DOSBox, you can dial into various BBSs.
+From the VNC console with the default setup, you can dial into various BBSs.
 Here is an example of what to type to get started:

-   D:
+   g:
    cd \comm\tm
    tm

 This starts Telemate.
 Now, close the blue phonebook with Esc and type:

-    ATNET1
     ATDTbbs.starbase21.net

-This will begin a Telnet session with DOSBox's simulated modem.
+This will begin a Telnet session with the simulated modem.
 Note also that you can add a port number with :port at the end (eg, `ATDTbbs.starbase21.net:23`).

-The ATNET1 puts DOSBox into proper telnet mode.
-Note that these commands are case-sensitive for DOSBOX.

-Alt-X exits Telemate, and Ctrl-F10 un-captures the mouse from the DOSBox window.

-# Notes on 8-bit cleanliness

-Different BBS systems run in "raw" mode, or inside the telnet protocol.
-Generally, images under here will run "raw".
-When you connect remotely, if you have troubles with file transfers, try different permutations of ATNET0 and ATNET1.
+Alt-X exits Telemate.

 # Source

-This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-bbs/tree/master/dos-bbs
+This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-qemu-dos

 # More resources